 Why do I call myself a pastor in exile?
-Let me explain.
+Allow me to explain.

 I have lived through many worldviews.
 My mother had a postmodern view of the world that she grew into slowly in my young years and broke through when I was a teenager.
 It showed in my anti-authoritarian upbringing.

-My father was a modernist as one can be.
-He focussed on personal success and what he could bring to the workforce, upholding life long learning and good work ethics.
+My father was a modernist, as much as one can be.
+He focussed on personal success and what he could bring to the workforce, upholding lifelong learning and good work ethics.

 My secondary education took place in a traditional catholic boarding home and a humanistic modernist school.

-Feeling at home and alone at the same time in all of them, I learned to recognise the up- and downsides of each worldview very early on and started to integrate them while meeting everyone at the place they were at.
+Feeling at home and alone at the same time in all of them, I learned to recognize the up- and downsides of each worldview very early on.
+And I started to integrate them while meeting everyone at the place they were at.

-I also experienced all of church history, even though in an odd order.
-Born a protestant, but honestly, more a heathen, I visited a Jesus People house church around 7, an evangelical church around 13, a catholic boarding home from 14.
-I experienced Quakers, Lutherans and Judaism during my time in the US.
-Later I joined a charismatic church and ended up in a fundamentalistic apostolic network that grew out of Word of Faith.
+I also experienced all church history, even though in an odd order.
+Born a protestant, but honestly, more a heathen, I visited a Jesus People house church around 7, an evangelical church around 13, and a catholic boarding home from 14.
+I experienced Quakers, Lutherans, and Judaism during my time in the US.
+Later I joined a charismatic church and ended up in a fundamentalist apostolic network that grew out of Word of Faith.

 School and Work

-I worked as a computer programmer, software architect and project manager.
-In parallel, I studied history, political sciences, mathematics, computer sciences, artificial intelligence, computer linguistics, and theology.
-I own no titles, have no papers, do not care.
+I worked as a computer programmer, software architect, and project manager.
+In parallel, I studied history, political sciences, mathematics, computer sciences, artificial intelligence, computational linguistics, and theology.
+I own no titles, have no papers, and do not care.

 I dove into the psychology of personality and became a certified coach for CliftonStrengths and a certified Spiral Dynamics practitioner.